 - Use your hands to scoop up some of the detox treatment and liberally apply it to sections of hair.
 After you’ve covered each section, spread some more over the head, spreading it on thickly.
 How much you use will depend on your hair length and thickness, but don’t be stingy with it!

-- Very thoroughly rinse your hair with warm water.
+3. Very thoroughly rinse your hair with warm water.
 It will take some time to get all of the clay out, just be patient with it.
-Gently work your fingers through the hair as you wash.
+Gently work your fingers through the hair as you wish.

 4. Once you feel like the clay is out, give the vinegar hair rinse a quick stir with your finger.
 Tilt your head back and slowly pour the rinse over, making sure to cover the entire scalp.
 Rinse the vinegar out briefly and then allow the hair to dry naturally.